-One day as John was preaching, he looked up to see a man coming toward the river.
-Immediately, John recognized that this was Jesus, the very One about Whom he was preaching!
+One day as John was preaching near the Jordan River, he looked up to see a man coming toward him.
+Immediately, John recognized the man was Jesus, the very One Whose coming he had been announcing.

 READ: John 1:29.